PedroMTQ/UniFuncNet/Resources/metacyc/README.md

 When you obtain your license, download the `Metacyc flat files`.
 The file is usually named `meta.tar.gz`.

 Extract all the files in the folder `data` to `DRAX/Resources/metacyc/`.
-Your foulder should contain the following files:
+Your need the following files:
 - compounds.dat
 - proteins.dat
 - reactions.dat